themegrill/envince/readme.md

 ## Changelog
 ### Version TBD
+* Enhancement - Update protocol to prevent not secure issue.
 * Add - Required header fields: `Tested up to` and `Requires PHP` in style.css.

 ### Version 1.2.5 - 2020-02-20